Student Employment Fair

 Note: The timeframe for the review of your application and the hiring process in general will vary depending on the specific position and department to which you apply.
 At the start of the fall semester, some departments may be just starting to look at their applications while other departments may have already made their hiring decisions.
 Other departments may continue to open job postings throughout the first 6-8 weeks of school.
 New jobs often become available at the beginning of each spring semester as well.

 Off-Campus Non-Work-Study positions provide possible job opportunities for UNK students to work within the Kearney Area Community to those who are looking for a part-time, seasonal or year-around job.

-- Visits the Off-Campus Non-Work Study positions webpage.
+- Visit the Off-Campus Non-Work Study positions webpage.

-- Positions will be broke down into different categories based upon the type of job.
+- Positions will be broken down into different categories based upon the type of job.

-- When you find a position that interest you, follow the instructions on how to apply for that position.
+- When you find a position that interests you, follow the instructions on how to apply for that position.